biyichen/NLTK_WORD_PROCESSING/README.md

 ```
 #### The result will be: stone, speak, bedroom, joke, lisa, purpl.
 #### The result will be:stone, speaking, bedroom, joke, lisa, purple.

+#### Stem extraction does not consider context, which is why stemming is faster and less accurate than variant reduction.

+#### Personally think that variant reduction is better than stem extraction.
+A word variant restores a real word, even if it is not the same word, synonymous, but at least it is a real word.

+#### If you only care about speed, don't care about accuracy, then you can choose stemming